-Sometimes they slip out; but if we can, it is a good idea to avoid campy euphemisms like, “at least they are not in pain anymore” or “he is better off now”.
+Sometimes they slip out; but if we can it is a good idea to avoid campy euphemisms like; “at least they are not in pain anymore” or “he is better off now”.
 Seriously, these are not helpful statements when you really think it through.
 No one in mourning is satisfied with the implication that their loved one is better off dead.
 Perhaps it might be a factual statement but it does not bring comfort to the bereaved and therefore is not helpful.
-I shouldn’t have to say it but I will; “it’s just a dog/cat” or “you can always get another dog/cat”…bad, really bad things to say.
+I shouldn’t have to say it but I will; “it’s just a dog/cat” or “you can always get another dog/cat” are ridiculously bad things to say.

-It is normal for us to want to “speak” and “help” and “do” when someone is hurting and that is a beautiful thing.
-To keep myself from letting tricky statements slip out of my mouth I try to stick with “you questions” when I have the urge to say something….for example “what can I do for you?”…”how can I help you through this?”…”how can I make this better for you?”.
+Pet sympathy is active; it is normal for us to want to “speak” and “help” and “do” when someone is hurting and that is a beautiful thing.
+So to keep awkward statement from slipping out I try to stick with “you questions”.
+When I have the urge to say something I try; “what can I do for you?”, “how can I help you through this?”, “how can I make this better for you?”.

 It also is a good idea to avoid unsolicited advice like’ “why don’t you get a puppy to make you feel better”.
 Again, well intended but not helpful.
-Some people will get another pet within days of losing a pet…others will never get another pet.
+Some people will get another pet within days of losing a pet…others will never get another pet ever.
 Give them the space to work it out on their own.
-If they ask for help getting another pet…by all means trot them down to the local shelter!
+If they ask for help getting another pet than by all means trot them down to the local shelter!

 Don’t pretend it didn’t happen.
 Don’t avoid their discussions about their pet.
 Share your favorite story about their pet; using their pets specific name out loud.

 Make a condolence gesture.
-Send a sympathy card (a real one…not an ecard…hand write your message); I still have all the pet sympathy cards.
+Send a sympathy card (a real one…not an ecard…hand write your message); I still have all the pet sympathy cards anyone has sent me.
 They mean a lot to me.
 Get the bereaved a picture frame or scrap-book.
-My favorite memorial gift is a wind chime.
-I have wind chimes in my yard for all of my pets who have crossed over and it is my favorite gift for someone else.
+My favorite pet memorial gift is a wind chime.
+I have wind chimes in my yard for all of my pets who have crossed over.
 Other great ideas are yard stone markers; St. Francis statues; make a donation in their pet’s name.
-I am going to do an entire post on unique ideas to offer condolence and memorialize a pet.

 Check on the bereaved often…remember; grief is journey that lasts the rest of our lives…the most difficult part of that journey can go on for weeks, months, maybe longer.
 Check on them and ask them specifics on how they are doing and what you can do to be there for them.